procrastinando/VPN-plus-pihole-server/README.md

 # VPN + pihole server

-## Add user and increase swap if neccesary
+## Add user and increase swap to 1G if neccesary

 ```
 adduser docker